getcarina/getcarina.com/_references/rcs-credentials.md

     By default, the files are unzipped into a unique directory, for example, **70a73a74-140b-4c37-bb06-cc113c8a8713**.
     You might want to rename that directory to something easier to remember, such as the name of the cluster.

-5. If you are on Windows and use CMD or PowerShell, follow the instructions in the [Create Windows Scripts](#windows) section.
+5. If you are on Windows and use CMD or PowerShell, follow the instructions in the [Create a Windows Script](#windows) section.

 6. Load your credentials and use them to interact with your cluster: